optframe/optframe/demo/00_SimpleBuild/README.md

-## OptFrame Demo 01 - Quickstart Welcome
+## OptFrame Demo 00 - Simple Build

 This demo is intended to work with bazel remote OptFrame repository, instead of local.